What types of MSN programs are offered at USC College of Nursing?

 Is there a new student orientation?

-The College of Nursing holds a mandatory new student orientation prior to all start dates.
+The College of Nursing requires a mandatory new student orientation prior to all start dates.
+Orientation is done on line and must be completed by the prescribed deadline in order to be cleared for the first semester of courses.

 Can I transfer courses into the program?